Melbourne University Publishing: History

 MUP was founded in 1922 as Melbourne University Press to sell text books and stationery to students, and soon began publishing books itself.
 Over the years scholarly works published under the MUP imprint have won numerous awards and prizes.
 The name Melbourne University Publishing was adopted for the business in 2003 following a restructure by the university, but books continue to be published under the Melbourne University Press imprint.
 The company's mandate was expressed by the tag line, "Books with Spine", which was coined by the writer Guy Rundle when Louise Adler asked him for a suitable motto.
 The tag line was later changed to "Australia's first university press".

 The Miegunyah Press is an imprint of MUP, established in 1967 under a bequest from businessman and philanthropist Russell Grimwade, with the intention of subsidising the publication of illustrated scholarly works that would otherwise be uneconomic to publish.
 Grimwade's great-grandnephew Andrew Grimwade was its patron.
-Miegunyah is from an Aboriginal Australian language, meaning "my house".
+Miegunyah, was named after the mansion in Orrong Road that Russell Grimwade gifted to his wife Mabel Louise Kelly in 1909 when they married, and is from an Aboriginal Australian word meaning 'my house'.

-Since 2008, the literary journal Meanjin is an editorially independent imprint of MUP.
+The literary journal Meanjin was an editorially independent imprint of MUP from 2008 to 2025.
+In February 2026, Queensland University of Technology (QUT) became the new custodian of Meanjin.